cswyx-nn/Emoji_Match/Emoji_Match/readme.md

     echo ----Start Main----
     python **Emoji_Match work path/main.py** **Show Label(1 or 0)** **Show Bounding Box(1 or 0)** **Image source**
     pause

    1. Your Environment Path is folder of the python environment.
    2. Both "Show Label" and "Show Bounding Box" use 1 and 0 to control the result display of the video (1 = True, 0 = False).
    3. Image source can be a video, Camera number or webcam address

+Double-click run.bat to start execution.